icosalogic/inverter_design_manual/README.md

 ![Hybrid inverter configuration](media/Summary_cfg.png)

-The controller would select the light-load blade at loads up to 20 amps, then switch to the normal blade.
+The controller would select the light-load blade at loads up to 20 amps, then switch to the high-load blade.
 Using the annual usage histogram data from above, this graph shows the annual energy savings resulting from this hybrid configuration.

 ![Hybrid inverter annual power loss savings](media/Summary_loss.png)

-Another advantage of this approach is that at light and medium loads, the controller can select different blades in a round-robin fashion, based on FET temperature.
+Another advantage of this approach is that at light and high loads, the controller can select different blades in a round-robin fashion, based on FET temperature.
 Since R<sub>ds(on)</sub> and switching overhead are both temperature sensitive, using the FETs with the lowest temperature can yield significant efficiency gains.
-Note that all the efficiency and power loss graphs shown so far are computed at a steady state temperature, so the round-robin blade selection algorithm would yield lower losses than already shown.
+Note that all the efficiency and power loss graphs shown so far are estimated for a steady state temperature, so the round-robin blade selection algorithm would yield lower losses than already shown.

 This design results in a single simple solution that supports a wide range of inverter configurations,